kabbas570/Abbas_Solution_AI-Ortho-Task-01Health/README.md

 - The neural model predicts the final movement probability, translation, and rotation.
 - Teeth predicted as fixed are assigned the identity transform.
 - All output plans follow the official `taskplan-1` format through `contract.save_plan()`.

+## 12. Writeup (Answers to asked questions)

+### Describe your model architecture and why you chose it.
+I built a two-stage instruction-conditioned treatment-planning pipeline.

+The first stage is an LLM-based instruction interpreter.
+It reads the dentist’s free-text prescription and converts it into a structured `movement_plan.json` containing clinical goals, teeth expected to move, teeth expected to remain fixed, tooth-level rationale, and confidence.
+I chose this because the instruction text is clinically nuanced: phrases like “upper arch only,” “leave the lower arch untouched,” or “do not move 4.5 and 4.6” are difficult to capture reliably with simple keyword rules.
+The LLM output is validated with a Pydantic schema before it is used, so malformed tooth numbers, duplicate teeth, or inconsistent move/fixed assignments are rejected.

+The second stage is a relational multimodal neural network.
+For each case, the model receives the full set of teeth together, not one tooth in isolation.
+Each tooth is represented using several inputs: its local point cloud, geometric summary features, FDI identity, jaw identity, instruction features, LLM-derived move/fixed features, arch-position features, spacing/crowding estimates, contralateral-tooth information, and pairwise relationship features to every other tooth.

+The model has four main parts:

+i. **Point-cloud encoder**
+   A shared PointNet-style encoder processes each tooth’s local point cloud.
+It extracts learned shape information from the tooth geometry while remaining lightweight enough for the small dataset.

+ii. **Tooth and instruction feature fusion**
+   Hand-engineered tooth features, parser features, LLM Stage-1 features, FDI embeddings, and jaw embeddings are concatenated and projected into a shared latent representation.
+This lets the model combine geometry, clinical language, and tooth identity.

+iii. **Pair-biased relational attention**
+   The core architectural choice is a relational self-attention block.
+Unlike a model that predicts each tooth independently, this layer allows every tooth to attend to every other tooth using pairwise features such as centroid distance, direction, same/opposite arch identity, relative orientation, surface distance, local spacing, and contralateral relationships.
+I chose this because orthodontic treatment planning is inherently relational: moving one tooth affects its neighbours, opposing teeth, arch shape, spacing, and collision risk.

+iv. **Multi-head outputs**
+   The model predicts three outputs per tooth:
+   - a movement probability (`move_probability`)
+   - a 3D translation vector
+   - a normalized quaternion rotation

+This separation is intentional.
+Many teeth should remain fixed, so asking a single regression head to learn both “no movement” and meaningful movement is inefficient.
+The movement head first learns whether a tooth should move; the translation and rotation heads then learn the magnitude and direction of movement.

+The training loss mirrors the task requirements.
+It combines weighted move/fixed classification, translation loss, quaternion geodesic rotation loss, an immobility penalty for gold-fixed teeth, and an additional protected-tooth penalty based on parser/LLM protection signals.
+I chose this because raw endpoint accuracy is not enough in a clinical planning task: moving a tooth that should be fixed is a serious constraint violation.

+Overall, I chose this architecture because it balances three needs: understanding clinical language, learning from 3D tooth geometry, and modelling relationships across the whole dentition.
+The LLM captures explicit instruction intent; the relational neural model learns implicit geometric and arch-level movement patterns.